SkylineCommunications/dataminer-docs/connector-help/connector_help/Clear-Com_Central_Switch_Unit.md

 #### Serial Main Connection

-This driver uses a serial-over-IP connection connection and requires the following input during element creation:
+This connector uses a serial-over-IP connection connection and requires the following input during element creation:

 SERIAL CONNECTION: